solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 | Cooking                      | Flour, dough, cheese, cream, butter                                          | High supply, high demand, stable profits                          |
 | Workshops                    | Sturdy plywood, pure crystals, special gems, supreme hides, supreme feathers | Low supply and/or low demand, high profit potential but unstable  |

 The first two groups, crates/alch stone mats and cooking, are where you'll find consistent profit.
-The various materials for workshops (for example for ship, wagon, fishing rod workshops) can be much more profitable but are not beginner friendly at all.
-I'll go more into detail on those markets in question [TODO].
+The various materials for workshops (for example for ship, wagon and fishing rod workshops) can be much more profitable but are not beginner friendly at all.
+I'll go into more detail on those markets in [question 18](#18-what-about-that-3-bilh-recipe-on-bdolytics).

 ### The market processing table